Navigating the Holiday with Autism Spectrum Disorder

 Safely Using Holds as a Last Resort

 CPI strategies only use physical interventions as the very last resort and only when the child’s behavior is posing more risk to their own safety than any physical hold does.
-We are taught to safely and effectively use physical interventions with children in a way that causes no harm and that also doesn’t reinforce problematic behaviors.
-Some children find the pressure of holds comforting and will resort to aggression if they know that they will be held as a result.
+While none of us ever want to have to physically intervene, we are taught to safely and effectively use physical interventions with children in a way reduces harm.
+Following any crisis, we also focus on re-pairing the relationship with our learners as soon as possible, going back to all of the fun and proactive interventions.

 The Best Autism Treatment With Lighthouse Autism Center

 At Lighthouse Autism Center, we believe that we can help every child reach their true potential with our innovative treatment approach to autism.
-CPI strategies are just a facet of the incredible work that our staff do throughout our centers.
+CPI strategies are just one small facet of the incredible work that our staff do throughout our centers.

 Don’t hesitate to contact us if you’d like to talk to someone about our treatments and how we can help your child.